polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/build-custom-pallet/build-pallet.md

 ## Introduction

-In Polkadot SDK-based blockchains, runtime functionality is built through modular components called pallets.
-These pallets are Rust-based runtime modules created using FRAME (Framework for Runtime Aggregation of Modular Entities), a powerful library that simplifies blockchain development by providing specialized macros and standardized patterns for building blockchain logic.
+In Polkadot SDK-based blockchains, runtime functionality is built through modular components called [pallets](/polkadot-protocol/glossary#pallet){target=\_blank}.
+These pallets are Rust-based runtime modules created using [FRAME (Framework for Runtime Aggregation of Modular Entities)](http://localhost:8000/develop/parachains/customize-parachain/overview/){target=\_blank}, a powerful library that simplifies blockchain development by providing specialized macros and standardized patterns for building blockchain logic.
 A pallet encapsulates a specific set of blockchain functionalities, such as managing token balances, implementing governance mechanisms, or creating custom state transitions.

 In this tutorial, you'll create a simple counter pallet with the following features:

-- Users can increment and decrement the counter
+- Users can increment and decrement a counter
 - Only a root origin can set an arbitrary counter value

 You'll use the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank}, a pre-configured blockchain template that provides a functional development environment.